Kuadrant/kuadrant-operator/doc/user-guides/multi-cluster.md

               key: AWS_SECRET_ACCESS_KEY
               name: aws-credentials
 EOF

+kubectl wait clusterissuer/lets-encrypt --for=condition=ready=true
 ```

 ### Setup a Gateway

 In order for Kuadrant to balance traffic using DNS across two or more clusters.
 We need to define a gateway with a shared host.
-We will define this as a HTTPS listener with a wildcard DNS entry based on your root domain.
+We will define this with a HTTPS listener with a wildcard hostname based on the root domain.
 As mentioned, these resources need to be applied to both clusters.

 ```
 kubectl apply -f - <<EOF